The final event in this series will take place in the CIH offices on Tuesday 12th February.

-The Joseph Rowntree Foundation (JRF) will shortly publish new research into the use of planning obligations; their research studied the factors which affect the performance of planning obligations and emerging alternatives in six contrasting housing areas in England.
+The Joseph Rowntree Foundation (JRF) research into the use of planning obligations studies the factors which affect the performance of planning obligations and emerging alternatives in six contrasting housing areas in England.
 They note that in a context in which discussion of the numbers of homes needed dominates, identifying effective mechanisms and strategies to ensure enough of those homes are affordable to those on lowest incomes is a key priority.

 Sue Brownill of Oxford Brookes University, who led the research for JRF, will outline the findings and explore the issues arising.